fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

   shipped as an integrated component in most  F# editor and scripting tools.

 * fsc.exe, fsi.exe and FSharp.Compiler.dll, the core binaries of the Visual F# tools for Windows, by Microsoft.
-These tools also include FSharp.LanguageService.Compiler.dll, a special trimeed-down build of the core of the F# compiler.
+These tools also include FSharp.LanguageService.Compiler.dll, a special trimmed-down build of the core of the F# compiler.

 * fsharpc, fsharpi, fsc.exe, fsi.exe, FSharp.Compiler.dll, the core binaries of the cross-platform open edition packages for F#, included in both Linux packages and Xamarin tooling for F#.